Skip to main content

 Child safety

-Children learn best through play, discovery and experimentation.
-Montessori toys stimulate this natural curiosity and help your little one develop skills through their own imagination and creativity.
-These toys keep your child engaged for hours and encourage them to discover the world with all their senses.
-Choose toys that match your child's age and developmental stage for optimal play enjoyment.
+Children learn best by playing, discovering and experimenting.
+Educational toys nurture this natural curiosity and help your little one develop skills through their own imagination and creativity.
+These toys keep your child engaged for hours and encourage them to explore the world with all their senses.
+Choose toys that match your child’s age and stage of development for maximum play value.

-Toys are more than just fun, they're also an educational experience.
-An important feature of Montessori toys is that they're inspired by reality rather than fantasy.
-They stimulate imagination and creativity while children discover, practice and learn.
+Toys are more than just fun – they’re a learning experience too.
+A key feature of open-ended toys is that they are inspired by real life rather than fantasy.
+They spark imagination and creativity while children discover, practise and learn.

-Discover also our craft materials for creative discovery moments.
+Explore our arts and craft materials as well for even more creative discovery moments.

-Tips for a Montessori play space at home
+Tips for an educational play space at home

-• Provide low storage units so children can reach their toys independently, such as the TROFAST system
+• Use low storage units so children can reach their toys by themselves, such as the TROFAST system

-• Rotate toys regularly to prevent boredom and maintain curiosity
+• Rotate toys regularly to avoid boredom and keep curiosity alive

-• Limit the amount of toys to avoid overstimulation
+• Limit the amount of toys to prevent overstimulation

-• Create a calm, tidy play corner with plenty of natural light
+• Create a calm, clutter-free play corner with plenty of natural light

-Combine Montessori toys with practical children's rugs for a comfortable and safe play area where your little one can move freely.
+Combine educational toys with practical children's rugs for a comfortable, safe play area where your little one can move around freely.